gilliangadiano/ETL-Project/README.md

    * `sarah_notebook.ipynb` - code to pull the word count of each 11 bad words and add data to DataFrame
    * `safwan_new.ipynb` - code to pull genre, release date, run time, MPAA rating, and IMDB review score from OMDBApi website
    * `zach_notebook.ipynb` - code that pushes data into MySQL database
+   * `droppingNullRows.sql` - SQL code to remove null values from database
+   * `Sarah_visualization.ipynb` - MatPlotLib graphs used for analysis

 ### Output Folder
 Contains output CSV files from Jupyter notebooks
    * `movie_list.csv` - raw data scraped from IMSBD
    * `clean_movie_list.csv` - cleaned up data that contains the movies that were used in the analysis
    * `movie_counts.csv` - contains the count of each of the 11 bad words found in each of the movie scripts.
-   * `result.csv` - added genre, release date, run time, MPAA rating, and IMDB review score
+   * `result.csv` - added genre, release date, run time, MPAA rating, and IMDB review score `
+   * `result2.csv` - cleaned up result file

 #### PowerPoint presentation : `ETL Presentation.pptx`
  * Summarizes the project: contains problems statment, challenges/limitations, graphs, and ways to improve the analysis.
 This includes speaker notes to elaborate on each slide.